evie404/hugo-blog/content/posts/topical-indecision-on-what-to-write.md

 ---
-title: "Topical Indecision: Potential Topics to Write about"
+title: "Topical Indecision: On What to Write"
 date: 2021-07-06T11:11:47-07:00
 draft: false
 ---